Tuesday, July 23, 2013

 Fnordian: Yep.
 At least that's the buzz on the streets.

-Sweetie: Maybe I have keep them all in seperate folders in my inventory.
+Sweetie: Maybe I'll have to keep them in separate folders in my inventory.

 Linden Bears Collective: Resistance is futile!